 WQG further enhanced its dividend policy, announcing on 17 February 2021 the commencement of fully franked dividends, where possible, and declaring a fully franked interim dividend of 2.0 cents per share for FY2021.
-WQG further advised that it expected that its final dividend for FY2021 would also be fully franked.
+Since the financial year end, WQG further advised that it was implementing a progressive dividend policy with the declaration of an increased final fully franked dividend for FY2021 of 2.5 cents per share.

-The strong support from WQG's shareholders for the DRP has continued, with a participation rate of 30.3% for WQG's FY2021 interim dividend being one of the highest DRP participation rates for any listed investment company.
+The strong support from WQG's shareholders for the DRP has continued, with the DRP participation rate being one of the highest for any listed investment company.